OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                Clock modulation available on P4 and later CPUs.
 It can be used to slow down DOS, launched from partition menu, for example.
 With 12.5% on 3100 MHz Core Duo it shows ~400-600 Mhz in DOS performance tests.
-This can be usefull for some old games, at least.
+This can be useful for some old games, at least.

                Or you can look how badly you optimized your software code,